tristanto-wijaya/task-management-app/README.md

 Runs at `http://localhost:8000` — API docs at `http://localhost:8000/docs`.

 > Already have PostgreSQL running locally?
-Skip `docker compose up -d` and point `DATABASE_URL` in `backend/.env` at your own database instead.
+Skip `docker compose up -d`,create a dedicated empty database and point `DATABASE_URL` in `backend/.env` to it before running the migration and seed commands.

 ### Frontend